Skip to content

 Challengeable: Yes - rule application verifiable.
 Objection possible for incorrect data or wrong rule version.

-Validate compliance with UK Procurement Act 2023 + UK PCR 2015 (for ongoing public-sector procurement) Check whether procurement is above UK threshold - 138,760 GBP central government services, 213,477 GBP sub-central government services, 5,336,937 GBP works; select procedure under Procurement Act 2023 (open, competitive flexible, direct award) or PCR 2015 (open Reg 26, restricted Reg 28); publish in UK Find a Tender Service FTS or Contracts Finder; mandatory exclusion checks under Schedule 6 Procurement Act including modern slavery convictions and tax evasion Rules Engine
+Validate compliance with the UK Procurement Act 2023 and PCR 2015 (for ongoing public-sector procurement) Check whether procurement is above UK threshold - 138,760 GBP central government services, 213,477 GBP sub-central government services, 5,336,937 GBP works; select procedure under Procurement Act 2023 (open, competitive flexible, direct award) or PCR 2015 (open Reg 26, restricted Reg 28); publish in UK Find a Tender Service FTS or Contracts Finder; mandatory exclusion checks under Schedule 6 Procurement Act including modern slavery convictions and tax evasion Rules Engine

 Validation is deterministic based on contract value, contracting authority type and commodity - PCR/Procurement Act violations generate CMA enforcement, suit before Technology and Construction Court TCC, in extreme cases contract avoidance under PCR Reg 99; agent validates thresholds but Procurement Officer authorises procedure selection and exclusion decisions